kaitlinnewson/carto2017/content/register.en.md

 |Early-bird registration ends |Wednesday, 31-May, 2017|

 ### Notes on Banquet Tickets:
-* Banquet tickets are included in full conference registration fees.
+* A banquet ticket is included in the full conference registration fee (no additional purchase required).
 * Banquet tickets may be purchased for additional guests, students, and retirees.